iPod for newspapers, but not yet

 One day a digital device will do for newspapers what the iPod did for music.
 We haven’t seen it yet.

-Mark Fletcher at the excellent Australian Newsagency Blog does a great job of warning people in his industry about the disruption they face from digital technologies.
+Mark Fletcher at the Australian Newsagency Blog warns his industry about the disruption they face from digital technologies.
 He points to a ComputerWorld story about the future of ePaper, which the author says is “just around the corner”.

 Just as iTunes killed off record shops, a newspaper and magazine equivalent could reduce newsagencies to selling lottery tickets and bus cards.